 Changes in the rules means that all advisers, independent or restricted, can only charge fees for their services for any investment product.
 They are no longer able to take commissions.

-The new rules stipulate that as of 2013, all independent and restricted advisers will have to ensure that they have an upfront, transparent agreement with each of their clients about fees before giving financial advice.
+All independent and restricted advisers will have to ensure that they have an upfront, transparent agreement with each of their clients about fees before giving financial advice.
 The adviser and client will agree on how the fees are going to be calculated, for example on an hourly basis, or a flat rate.
 If the client wishes to continue to have annual reviews and advice, this will also have to be paid for by fee with the rates agreed upfront.
-This change in the rules means that investment companies cannot attract advisers to them to sell their products because of higher commission levels.

 Advisers must give details of any fee agreement in writing to their clients, together with key features of any investment and with an explanation of the suitability of the product to the client.